This striking medieval manor stands proudly at the gateway to the Lake District, just off the M6 and 4 miles south of Kendal.

 Contemporary licensed café serving a selection of hot and cold drinks, meals and snacks.
 Shop selling local products, home accessories, gifts, toys and plants.

 Ground floor of the house, shop and most of the garden are wheelchair accessible.
 The gardens are mainly gravel paths so pram friendly and there is a recommended route path.
 Wheelchair and powered mobility vehicle are available to hire free of charge from Visitor Reception.
 Braille guide and handling items available in the house.
 Picnic areas in the car park and gardens.
 Children's quiz sheets in house.
 Sorry no backpacks, prams or baby carriers in the house.
 Groups and coaches accepted with advanced booking via email firstname.lastname@example.org.

 The garden plant donation stalls offer an opportunity to take a memento home including vegetable seedlings, plants and surplus produce.

-Parking is pay and display and is free to National Trust members when membership card is scanned at the machine.
-Otherwise it’s 1 hour: £2, 2 hours: £4, 4 hours: £6, All day: £8.
-Entry and car parking is half price over winter.
+Parking is pay and display and is free to National Trust members.
+Non-members are charged: 1 hour: £2, 2 hours: £4, 4 hours: £6, All day: £8.
+Car parking is half price over winter.

 Five miles from the M6 exit 36, follow A590 towards Kendal then take A590 for Barrow-in-Furness and follow brown signs.
 From Lake District take A591 south then A590 towards Barrow-in-Furness.The nearest railway station is Oxenholme, which is 3 miles away.